bsc-wdc/DDS/QUICKSTART.md

 # Quickstart guide

 There are two ways in which you can get started with DDS.
-You can perform a manual installation, or you can download our ready-to-use docker image.
+You can perform a manual installation, or you can use the docker image.

 ## Manual installation